Roni-js/Dice-Game/README.md

 # how to install

-# Type git clone in vs-code terminal and paste the link : https://github.com/Roni-js/Dice-Game.git
+-p Type git clone in vs-code terminal and paste the link : https://github.com/Roni-js/Dice-Game.git